How to talk to your provider about antibiotics

 - What are your symptoms?

 Trust your provider.
-It’s OK to ask your doctor about antibiotics.
-But remember that your doctor knows your medical history.
-He or she is the best person to make decisions about your care.
+It’s OK to ask your provider about antibiotics.
+He or she is the trained person to make decisions about your care.

-“You go to the doctor to have them use their training to make the decision of what’s really best,” Shope says.
+“You go to the provider to have them use their training to make the decision of what’s really best,” Shope said.
 “It’s just like when you take your car to the mechanic.
 There’s a little bit of a mystery going on there.
 You are relying on the experience of the person who is telling you what the diagnosis is and what treatment is necessary.
 You have to trust the relationship and know that providers are making decisions with your best interest at heart.”

 Assume that you need antibiotics.
 Again, your provider is the best person to decide the care you need.
 This includes whether you need antibiotics.

-“Patients should not go in expecting to receive an antibiotic,” Shope says.
-“The doctor always considers whether an antibiotic may be necessary or not and weighs the benefits of an antibiotic versus the potential side effects to the individual.”
+“Patients should not go in expecting to receive an antibiotic,” Shope said.
+“The provider always considers whether an antibiotic may be necessary or not and weighs the benefits of an antibiotic versus the potential side effects to the individual.”

 How to get help